DerKatzeLP/hdzero-docs/docs/goggles-setup.md

 3. Fine adjustment: Open both eyes and look at the merged image.
 Make small adjustments to the focus and IPD for each eye until it feels visually comfortable and merges into a single clear picture.

+**Note:
-**Note: Do not expose the lens directly to sunlight.
-Otherwise, the OLED displays might be damaged.**
+1. Do not expose the lens directly to sunlight.
+Otherwise, the OLED displays might be damaged.
+2. The optical module surface of the HDZero goggles is coated.
+If wiped forcefully, it may leave permanent scratches that cannot be repaired and are not covered under warranty.
+It is recommended to use the cleaning cloth provided with the goggles, avoid applying pressure, and wipe gently with care.
+**

 ## Head Strap